 The majestic Cholistan Desert is one of the most overlooked places to visit in Pakistan during winter.
 This magnificent natural wonder is also known as Rohi in the local language and boasts a number of cultural and heritage sites, some dating back centuries.
 It is located a short distance from Bahawalpur, a small yet popular city in Punjab.
 The desert itself is quite large and adjoins Thar in Sindh before extending over to India.

 Some of the most famous tourist attractions in Cholistan include the historic Derawar Fort built in the 9th Century AD, Dodhla Forest and the shrines of Channan Pir.
 Travellers can also book Desert Safari for a memorable experience and visit the bustling bazaar to buy some handicrafts and mementoes.

 As for accommodation, you can simply book a hotel in Bahawalpur and spend a night or two camping in the desert.

 Moreover, during your trip to the incredible Cholistan Desert, make sure to take a day out to visit the magnificent Noor Mahal in Bahawalpur, one of the most impressive palatial mansions in the entire country that dates back to 1872.

 It takes about two hours to reach Derawar Fort from Bahawalpur.
 You can either book a tour with a local company or guide or simply take a bus to get there.

 So, which of these winter tourist destinations in Pakistan are you planning to add to your travel itinerary this year?
 Let us know your thoughts and comments on firstname.lastname@example.org.

-Meanwhile, to learn more about winter tourism in Pakistan, stay connected to Zameen Blog, your best source of all lifestyle, tourism and real estate-related matters in the country.
-Also, subscribe to our newsletter to stay up-to-date about the latest developments in the property sector of Pakistan.
+Meanwhile, to learn more about winter tourism in Pakistan, stay connected to Zameen Blog.
+Also, make sure to like our Facebook page to stay up-to-date about the latest developments in the real estate market.